top of page

 He was the son of an eminent physician and researcher, Dr Charles Goring and author and pianist, Kate Winifred Macdonald.

-His mother, Kate Macdonald (1874-1964) was a writer, suffragette and talented pianist who had studied under Clara Schumann.
-Kate had spent a considerable time in Paris and this was where his parents were married in 1905.
+His mother, Kate Macdonald (1874-1964) was born in Allahabad, India.
+She was a writer, suffragette and talented pianist who had studied under Clara Schumann in Germany.
+Kate's parents were John Macdonald (1839-1926), a prominent Scottish-born journalist and author and Frederica Richardson (1845-1923) who was an English journalist and author.
+Kate had spent a considerable time in Paris and this was where she and Charles Goring were married in 1905.

 See About and Updates page for further information on his ancestry including his Family Tree and ancestry charts.